CyberHappenings logo

 Hide ▲

-Recent Windows updates, including the November 2025 KB5070311 non-security update, are causing RemoteApp connection failures in Azure Virtual Desktop environments on Windows 11 24H2/25H2 and Windows Server 2025 devices.
+Recent Windows updates, including the November 2025 KB5070311 non-security update and a recent Windows 365 update, are causing RemoteApp connection failures in Azure Virtual Desktop environments on Windows 11 24H2/25H2 and Windows Server 2025 devices.
 This issue primarily affects enterprise users, leaving full desktop sessions unaffected.
-Microsoft has provided a temporary mitigation involving a registry key modification and a Known Issue Rollback (KIR) for Windows Pro and Enterprise devices.
-Affected organizations can manually add a registry key and restart the system to mitigate the issue.
+The incident began on Tuesday at 19:00 UTC, with users experiencing sign-in failures and intermittent access issues to their Cloud PCs.
+Microsoft has provided temporary mitigations, including a registry key modification, a Known Issue Rollback (KIR) for Windows Pro and Enterprise devices, and workarounds such as accessing Cloud PCs through the Windows App Web Client or using the Remote Desktop client for Windows.
 Microsoft is working on a permanent fix but has not provided a timeline.

 Timeline